José Joaquín de Herrera: Early life

 Herrera had now reached the rank of Lieutenant Colonel and asked to be relieved of his military duties.
 This being granted he moved to Perote and opened an apothecary.
-It was during this time when Herrera a had resumed life as a civilian that Agustin de Iturbide proclaimed the Plan of Iguala, which attempted to unite both insurgents and Spanish loyalists through its intentions of establishing an independent Mexican kingdom led by a member of Spanish royalty.
+It was during this time when Herrera a had resumed life as a civilian that Agustín de Iturbide proclaimed the Plan of Iguala, which attempted to unite both insurgents and Spanish loyalists through its intentions of establishing an independent Mexican kingdom led by a member of Spanish royalty.
 Iturbide needed more officers and as his forces passed through Perote, lieutenant colonel Herrera was asked to join them.
 He refused at first, but Iturbide persisted and Herrera joined on the condition that everything proceed with the utmost order and discipline.
 Herrera's forces now marched to Tepeyahualco and San Juan de los Llanos where his Column of Grenadiers assumed the name of Imperial Grenadiers.
 Herrera was elevated to effective lieutenant colonel.
 The towns of Orizaba and Cordova proclaimed for the Plan of Iguala and Herrera was sent to support them, being joined by Santa Anna.
 Orizava was officially taken on April 1, 1821, from which Herrera then returned to Cordova where he took a forced loan for twenty five thousand pesos.
-From there he passed into Puebla to aid Nicolas Bravo and reached Tepeaca, where he fought the royalist Hevia who pursued Herrera back to Cordova beginning the Battle of Cordoba.
+From there he passed into Puebla to aid Nicolás Bravo and reached Tepeaca, where he fought the royalist Hevia who pursued Herrera back to Cordova beginning the Battle of Cordoba.
 The battle which took the form of a siege, however was abandoned after Hevia was killed.

 Herrera was present at the entrance of the Trigarantine Army into Mexico City and he received the rank of brigadier.
 He joined in the uprising that resulted in the fall of the First Mexican Empire in 1824, and the interim Provisional Government appointed him to be Minister of War.

 Entrance into government

-He returned to the same post during the liberal administration of Valentin Gomez Farias serving as Minister of War in May 1833, and in February 1834, a post that ended with the overthrow of the Gomez Farias government which also resulted in the fall of the First Republic and the establishment of the Centralist Republic in 1835.
+He returned to the same post during the liberal administration of Valentín Gómez Farías serving as Minister of War in May 1833, and in February 1834, a post that ended with the overthrow of the Gómez Farías government which also resulted in the fall of the First Republic and the establishment of the Centralist Republic in 1835.